UDTS | CLP/CRE Program Information

 Is Online Learning Right for Me?

 Online education is exciting and convenient!
 It requires active participation in the course work, a high level of motivation, a strong sense of discipline, and a willingness to work in a group as well as independently.
 A basic level of computer proficiency is required for successful completion of an online course.
-Students should be comfortable working with the Internet, email, and a word processor.
+Students should be comfortable with navigating a web browser, email, opening word or video files, uploading files, and using a word processor.
 The Online Learning Certification course will help you become familiar with working in the online environment.

 Technical Requirements | Basic Hardware / Software Requirements | Email & Internet